We use our proprietary methodology to produce these rankings. Learn more →

 The university’s Integrative Design, Arts, and Technology (IDeATe) network allows students to complete a Game Design minor.

 The interdisciplinary program features both practice and theory of game creation.
-Topics include interface design, visual asset creation, game programming and character development.
+Topics include interface design, visual asset creation, and character development.

 Undergraduate Minor: